dvdagreat/grpc-node-basic-setup-with-server-reflection/README.md

 ## Steps to run the project

 ```
-// >>> on windows, please run the command as per your OS
+// >>> for windows use below commands, for other OS, please adjust the commands as per OS
 // to start the server
 cd server; npm run start:dev